 JIT is the practice of keeping your inventory levels as low as possible and only ordering products from suppliers – or commencing production if you produce – when orders come in.

 The major upside to using the JIT approach for inventory allocation is that it helps prevent overstocking.

 However, you shouldn’t exclusively depend on it else you might disrupt your supply chain.

 Inventory allocation can be done manually or with an automated inventory management software.
 The former is the ideal choice if you run a small e-commerce business with little to moderate inventory levels.

-But if you have a relatively high inventory level with multiple sales channels, you are better off using an inventory management system like Uphance for your offline or online store.
+But if you have a relatively high inventory level with multiple sales channels, you are better off using an apparel ERP system like Uphance for your offline or online store.